nataliastanko/DockerComplexFibonacci/README.md

 ###### RDS

-Configure in the same region where EB has been creted.
+Configure in the same region where EB has been created.

 Create database in Amazon RDS, type PostgreSQL.
 Fill in: